 (5) Recertification.

-(a) For each discipline, the training provider or department must review and approve continuing education courses and other training for recertification.
+(a) For each discipline, the training provider or DEQ must review and approve continuing education courses and other training for recertification.
 Training approved for each discipline must cover topics related to that discipline, including the topics addressed in section (1) of this rule.

 (b) For each discipline, the training provider must extend recertification to each certified person who completes 18 hours of approved continuing education following his most recent certification and to each formerly certified person who completes these requirements within six months after his certification expires.